tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_snapshot`

 In an RTC session you normally don't have a save button as the session is constantly being stored.
 A snapshot callback is available, it will be executed at regular intervals with the serialized editor contents.
-The content is retrieved though a getContent function this is to lazily create the serialized version of the model since that serialization process could be cpu expensive.
+The content is retrieved though a getContent function this is to lazily create the serialized version of the model since that serialization process could be cpu intensive.

 **Type:** `Function`